Kreuzberg Walk along the Spree

 Clubs and beach bars sprang up on the waste land along the border as Berliners began taking over the banks of the Spree.
 Today there are several factors threatening this alternative way of life that has helped to give Berlin a name in the international scene.
 Investors have also discovered the advantages of the waterfront and have begun building arenas, offices and luxury apartments.

-Dates and booking for “Media Spree Kreuzberg”
+Next dates and booking for “Media Spree Kreuzberg”

 Follow your own schedule and take Media Spree Kreuzberg as a private tour with your own berlin-on-bike-guide.